 It is recommended that you always have a map downloaded to your phone when traveling alone, with your family, or in a large group.

 There are various cab options available here, as well as public transportation, but keep in mind that you will be doing a lot of walking.
 So, keep a map on your phone at all times to help you travelaround.
+The weather varies depending on where you stay, and summers can be extremely hot.

 If you don't want to deal with extreme heat and humidity, visit the country in the spring or fall.
 Keep in mind that the weather might change quickly, so bring warm clothes as well.